 Numerous papers have reported the performance problems of 802.11 DCF, and proposed many solutions to them.
-To name just a few, 802.11 DCF has severe performance degradation and throughput disparities among contending flows in the topologies such as hidden-terminal (HT), information asymmetry (IA), flow-in-the-middle (FIM), and packet capture [8]-[11], and heterogeneous link capacities [12].
+To name just a few, 802.11 DCF has severe performance degradation and throughput disparities among contending flows in the topologies such as Hidden-terminal (HT), information asymmetry (IA), flow-in-the-middle (FIM), and packet capture [8]-[11], and heterogeneous link capacities [12].
 We classify the solution proposals into the efforts at MAC and/or PHY.
 Some papers proposed new access methods such as dynamic adjustment of CW under 802.11 DCF, e.g., [13], [14] and there exist the implementation researches along this line, e.g., [15], [16].
 Other work presented efficient aggregation schemes and their real implementations for throughput improvement, e.g., [17], [18].
 Note that most implementations mentioned above individually focused on some specific topologies such as fully-connected (FC) case, and do not explicitly consider problematic ones such as HT, IA, and FIM.
 With the aid of PHY-layer, there are totally novel approaches, e.g., [19], [20].
-This kind of work exploits more information from PHY layer and/or applies new PHY technologies thus not at the MAC layer.
-In O-DCF, we extend MAC-level operation by controlling the CW size as well as the transmission length based on the supply-demand differential.
-The PHY-layer based approach is to a certain extent orthogonal to our approach, which even can be integrated with O-DCF for further performance improvement.
+This kind of work exploits more information from PHY layer and/or applies new PHY technologies other than CSMA.
+In O-DCF, we extend MAC-level operation by controlling the CW size as well as the transmission length based on the demand-supply differential.
+The PHY-layer based approach is somewhat orthogonal to our approach, which even can be integrated with O-DCF for further performance improvement.

-Recently, analytical studies proved that, under certain assumptions, queue-length based scheduling via CSMA can achieve maximum throughput and/or fairness without message passing e.g., [1]-[3], which is referred to as oCSMA in this paper.
-Moreover, multiple theoretical papers presented solutions based on the similar mathematical framework, each of them focusing on different aspects of the protocol operation [4], [5].
-See [21] for a survey.
-Our work is in part motivated by oCSMA theory, but as reported in [22], [23] and our evaluation, there still exist many gaps between oCSMA theory and 802.11 practice.
-[7], [24], [25] bridge the gaps between theory on queuebased MAC (not necessarily CSMA) and practice by reflecting queue length over 802.11.
+Recently, analytical studies proved that, under certain assumptions, queue-length based scheduling via CSMA can achieve maximum throughput without message passing e.g., [1]-[3], which is referred to as oCSMA in this paper.
+Furthermore, multiple theoretical papers presented solutions based on the similar mathematical framework, each of them focusing on different aspects of the protocol operation, e.g., [4], [5], [21], [22] (see [23] for a survey).
+Our work is in part motivated by oCSMA theory, but as reported in [24], [25] and our evaluation, there still exist many gaps between oCSMA theory and 802.11 practice.
+There exists work that bridges the gaps between theory on queue-based MAC (not necessarily CSMA) and practice by reflecting queue length over 802.11 [7], [26], [27].
 In [7], the authors implemented a heuristic differential backlog algorithm (DiffQ) over 802.11e.
-EZ-Flow was proposed to solve instability due to large queue buildup in 802.11 mesh networks [24].
-Recently, the authors in [25] implemented a backpressure scheduling based on TDMA MAC, which operates in a centralized way.
-In contrast with the aforementioned work, we present the first asynchronous CSMA based protocol, motivated by optimal CSMA theory and designed to work on top of legacy 802.11 hardware, that can attain high performance even in several adverse scenarios.
+EZ-Flow was proposed to solve instability due to large queue build-ups in 802.11 mesh networks [26].
+Very recently, the authors in [27] implemented a backpressure scheduling based on TDMA MAC, which operates in a centralized way.
+In contrast with the aforementioned work, we present the first asynchronous CSMA based protocol, motivated by optimal CSMA theory and designed to work on top of the legacy 802.11 hardware, that can attain high performance even in several adverse scenarios.